test-point/test-point.github.io/pages/dcl.md

 [https://dbc-dcl.testpoint.io/admin/](https://dbc-dcl.testpoint.io/admin/)

+Access to an admin panel is provided by request, as dbc-dcl.testpoint.io is a shared instance.
+But a private instance can be installed from a source code.

 Admin panel may be used for party management, status change and audit records review.

 Using the [User-Party access](https://dbc-dcl.testpoint.io/admin/accreditations/userpartyaccess/) interface dcl users can get permission to access specific parties.